 - The Australian Government is establishing a range of financial assistance measures for those affected.
 For more information visit this website or call 180 22 66.
 Impacted Mingenew residents will be eligible for Commonwealth assistance

 - The Lord Mayor’s Distress Relief Fund has been activated.
-It opens on 31 May and we will provide additional information as it becomes available.
-Copies of application forms will be available from the Shire office
+It opened on 31 May.
+Copies of application forms are also available from the Shire office.

 - Services Australia Payment and Service Finder is an online tool that can be used to see what other payments and services are available, such as income support payments, child care subsidy and support for school aged children.